Remy W. Trafelet: Personal life

 Trafelet has been married twice.
 On 30 September 2000, he married Lara Elizabeth Schmidt at Trinity Episcopal Church in Columbus, Ohio.
 They had three children, Remy, Charlotte, and Franny, before divorcing in 2018.

 Trafelet married Lady Melissa Percy on 19 December 2019 at Mercer Mill Plantation in Oakfield, Georgia.
 The couple had their first child together, daughter Bluebell Rose Trafelet, on 19 February 2020.
+His wife gave birth to twin sons, Percy and Alfred, in February 2023 and daughter, Ivy, in January 2025.